Pedro Riesco: Deportivo La Coruña

 Despite interest from Madrid's two giant teams, it was confirmed in May 1993 that Riesco would join Deportivo La Coruña, with a fee of 100 million Pta and a three-year contract.
-Head coach Arsenio Iglesias was in the process of building his legendary Super Depor side, which featured the attacking talents of Brazil international Bebeto alongside Claudio Barragán and Javier Manjarín, both of whom would earn call-ups to the Spanish national team thanks to their exploits with the club.
+Head coach Arsenio Iglesias was in the process of building his legendary Super Depor side, which featured the attacking talents of Brazil international Bebeto alongside Claudio Barragán and Javier Manjarín, both of whom would earn call-ups to the Spain national team thanks to their exploits with the club.
 Despite this competition, Riesco started the first game of the season on 5 September, a 0-0 home draw with Celta Vigo at Estadio Riazor, although his opportunities in the league would be limited.

 On 28 September, Riesco made his European debut in the home second leg of the UEFA Cup first round tie against Aalborg BK of Denmark.
 He came on as a substitute for Bebeto, who had already scored a hat trick, with 13 minutes to play, and Depor ultimately won 5-0 to overturn a 1-0 deficit from the first leg and progress to the second round.
 Their opponents there were England's Aston Villa, and again Riesco started on the bench for the home first leg.
 Again, he was brought on with 13 minutes left, this time for Manjarín, with the scores at 0-0.
 Two minutes later, Dean Saunders gave Villa the lead, but Riesco scored his first Deportivo goal 3 minutes from time to ensure the match ended as a draw.
 The second leg at Villa Park, in which Riesco also made a late substitute appearance in place of Manjarín, ended 1-0 to the visitors and saw Depor progress once more.

 Riesco scored again on 12 January, netting the only goal of the Copa del Rey round of 16 second leg against Real Oviedo at Estadio Carlos Tartiere, although as the first leg had ended 3-1 to Oviedo, Depor were still eliminated.
 He finally opened his league account on 27 March, scoring just seconds after being introduced in place of Bebeto with 20 minutes to play at home to Athletic Bilbao, a match which ended 4-1 to the hosts.
 He ended the season with three goals in 25 appearances, although 18 of those were from the bench, helping the club to the runners-up spot in the league.